ethereum-optimism/optimism/specs/span-batches.md

 > The span-batches spec is experimental :shipit:
 >
-> *this feature is in active R&D and not part of Bedrock*
+> *this feature is in active R&D and not yet part of any hard fork

 ## Introduction